 Allison Covey, ARNP and Violet Robb, RN

 Looking for ways to give back to their community, nurses Allison Covey and Violet Robb reached out to Project Access Northwest as volunteers.
-We quickly put them to work in our Care Coordination program, “scrubbing” referrals (ensuring that patients qualify for care, are assigned to appropriate specialties, have the needed labs and imaging, etc.).
+We quickly put them to work in our Care Coordination program, “scrubbing” referrals (ensuring that patients qualify for care, are assigned to appropriate specialties, have the needed labs and diagnostic imaging, etc.).
 They are also helping us determine the value of our services by reviewing referral outcomes and researching the costs of those services.

 “I love feeling like I am contributing to patients receiving necessary specialty care,” says Covey.
 “It is in some ways more fulfilling than my job working in the Emergency Room, because without Project Access Northwest, these patients would not be able to receive care!”